 It’s not a guidebook on how to stop it from happening, but it shows us how democracies fail.

-People who want a more rigourous look at this might be disappointed, as there could be more depth, but it’s a good primer on the topic.
+People who want a more rigorous look at this might be disappointed, as there could be more depth, but it’s a good primer on the topic.

-If anyone is interested in politics, belives in democracy and wants to do all they can to uphold these values, then reading this book is a must.
+If anyone is interested in politics, believes in democracy and wants to do all they can to uphold these values, then reading this book is a must.

-It’s an important read in age where democracies are under threats not seen since the 1930s.
+It’s an important read in an age where democracies are under threats not seen since the 1930s.

 Who should read How Democracies Die?

-Anyone interested in politics should read this book.
+Anyone interested in politics should read How Democracies Die.
 It’s important to understand how democracies can be corrupted, so we can guard against it happening in the future.